Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 2. Participant identifiers must be unique within and across entities
     - For example, no duplicating IDs within students or across teachers and schools
     - Not duplicating within entities is imperative to maintain uniqueness of records, while not duplicating across reduces confusion about who a form belongs to and reduces potential errors
-    - If you are running multiple studies at the same time, using identical forms across studies, it can even be helpful to assign unique schemas across projects so that forms are not accidentally mixed up across projects.
-3. The identifier should be randomly assigned and be completely distinct from any personal information.
-This ensures confidentiality.
+3. The identifier should be randomly assigned and be completely distinct from any personal information to protect confidentiality.
-    - The ID should not be associated with name, dob, income, grade level, and so forth.
-For example:
-      - Do not sort by names or date of birth and then assign IDs in sequential order
+    - Do not sort by identifying information (e.g., names, date of birth) and then assign IDs in sequential order
-      - Do not group by grade level and then assign IDs
+    - Do not group by identifying information (e.g., grade level, teacher) and then assign IDs in sequential order
-      - Do not include initials as part of an identifier
+    - Do not include identifying information (e.g., initials) as part of an identifier
 4. Do not embed project information into the ID that has the potential to change
-    - Some researchers prefer to embed some project level information into an ID to help with tracking of information.
-This is absolutely okay as long as the included project information is not expected to change.
+    - Some researchers prefer to embed a project-level ID or acronym into a participant ID to help with tracking of information, especially when running multiple studies using identical forms across studies.
+This is absolutely okay because it is assumed this information never changes.
-      - For example, including a project code would be okay.
-If the project code is "02", researchers may choose to make that the first 2 digits of all student identifiers.
-As long as the actual student IDs are still unique and randomly assigned, adding the project ID to the identifier works just fine because that value does not change.
     - However, embedding information such as wave or session into an identifier variable guarantees that your identifiers will not remain constant.
 This information should be added to your dataset in other ways (i.e., either as as its own variable or concatenated to variable names)
     - Embedding information such as teacher IDs, school IDs, treatment, or cohort also has the potential to cause problems.
 In longitudinal studies, depending on the study design, it is possible that students move to other study teachers, teachers move to other study schools, or participants get re-recruited into other cohorts.
-Any of these issues would cause problems if this information was embedded into an ID because the ID would no longer reflect the accurate information and would require IDs to be changed, breaking best practice #1.
+Any of these issues would cause problems if this information was embedded into an ID because the ID would no longer reflect accurate information and would require IDs to be changed, breaking best practice #1.
 Again, these additional identifiers can be tracked as separate variables (e.g., `stu_id`, `tch_id`, `sch_id`, `cohort`, `treatment`, `wave`) and added to forms and datasets as needed
 5. Last, while less important during the data tracking phase, in your study datasets these identifiers should be stored as character variables.
 Even if an ID variable is all numbers, it should be stored as character type.
 This helps prevent people from inappropriately working with these values (i.e., taking a mean of an ID variable).

 <div class="figure" style="text-align: center">